oulrich1/PeruseWithSpritz/README.md

 ### Made with simplicity in mind to efficiently read with Spritz.

 ## Functionality
+- Users can share e-pubs from the FS to the app.
 - Users can share text or URL data via another app through share intents.
 - Users can therefore open up a web page, highlight some text and share that text with the app.
 - It provides a text fragment in which the user can paste or type text to spritz.